Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/verbs/readme.md

 ### Description:

-Adds a few emotes and verbs for players to use, such as LOOC, subtle, and a couple who changes.
+Adds a few emotes and verbs for players to use, such as LOOC, subtle.

 ### TG Proc Changes: